Soft Hands (film)

 Soft Hands (الأيدي الناعمة, translit.al-aydi al-nā'ima) is a 1963 Egyptian comedy film directed by Mahmoud Zulfikar.
 It is based on a play of the same name by Egyptian playwright Tawfiq al-Hakim (1953).
-The film features an ensemble cast that includes Sabah, Salah Zulfikar, Ahmed Mazhar, Mariam Fakhr Eddine and Laila Taher.
-Soft Hands was entered into the 14th Berlin International Film Festival.
-Soft Hands is a member of the Top 100 Egyptian films list.
+It features an ensemble cast that includes Sabah, Salah Zulfikar, Ahmed Mazhar, Mariam Fakhr Eddine and Laila Taher.
+The film was entered into the 14th Berlin International Film Festival.
+The film a member of the Top 100 Egyptian films list.

 The plot involves a formerly landed aristocrat dispossessed by the 1952 Egyptian Revolution.
 The plot follows the aristocrat's struggle coming to terms with the reality of needing to work for a living, after being stripped of all landownership.
-He meets a similarly jobless doctorate in the Arabic language, who similarly, is also not willing to accept a job below his stature.
+He meets a similarly jobless doctorate in the Arabic language, who, like him, is not willing to accept a job below his stature.
 Both must adjust to the new social and political realities in a new Nasserite socialist Egypt.

 Synopsis

-A former prince becomes jobless after the Egyptian Revolution of 1952, and he goes bankrupt with only his palace remains.
-He meets a young man, doctor Hammouda, who has a doctorate but is unemployed, and the doctor suggests to the prince that he take advantage of the palace by renting it furnished.
-The prince has two daughters who deny their existence because the eldest daughter has married a simple engineer and the youngest daughter sells her paintings.
-The doctor agrees with them that the son-in-law, whom the prince has not seen before, along with his widowed sister and her father, rent the palace, and his estrangement with his two daughters ends, and he works as a tourist guide and marries the widow, and also the doctor marries the youngest daughter.
+A former prince becomes jobless after the Egyptian Revolution of 1952, and goes bankrupt with only his palace remaining.
+He meets a young man, doctor Hammouda, who has a doctorate but is unemployed.
+The doctor suggests to the prince that he take advantage of the palace by renting it furnished.
+The prince has two daughters whom he disowned because the eldest daughter married a simple engineer against the father's will, and the youngest daughter sells her paintings.
+The doctor agrees with them that the son-in-law, whom the prince has not seen before, along with his widowed sister and her father, rent the palace.
+His estrangement with his two daughters ends, and he works as a tourist guide and marries the widow, while the doctor marries the youngest daughter.